William Bratton (Revolutionary War): Early life

 The Revolutionary House, built in 1776 by Colonel William Bratton (who fought in the Revolutionary War), was originally a one-room log house with a small porch.
 Later additions were added to the original structure, and clapboard siding was placed over the original logs.
 The house was heavily remodeled in 1838.
-Image Courtesy of Culture & Heritage Museums, York County, SC.

 William Bratton was born in County Antrim, Ireland in 1742.
 (Note: There are lineage records that state that he might have been born in Pennsylvania.
 His year of birth is also stated as 1743.)
 Bratton's family immigrated to the American colonies when he was young.
 His family moved to South Carolina in the 1760s, having lived in Pennsylvania, Virginia, and North Carolina before that, according to family tradition.
 Bratton married Martha Robertson or Robinson in Rowan County, North Carolina in 1765.
 Martha was born in Rowan County in 1750.

 Bratton and Martha had eight children.
 Their daughters include Mary, Jean, Martha Foster, Ealie (Elsie) Sadler, Agnes McCaw, and Elizabeth Gavine, and their sons John S. and William Bratton.
 (Note: Their daughter Alise (Elsie) was born in 1766 and son William was born in 1774 in York, South Carolina.)
 The Brattons settled on the South Fork of Fishing Creek, with a two-story house built on 200 acres of land that was purchased in 1766.
 Their house, a property of the Brattonsville Historic District, is a listing on the National Register of Historic Places.